 A solid strategy to manage risk is to limit the number of funds that can be accessed through less secure platforms, such as exchanges, while keeping the bulk of your funds in a more secure wallet somewhere offline.
 You might even choose to have several wallets to limit your risk.
 Hackers love centralized points of attack, so some investors even split up their cold storage private key among a group of secret trusted friends and family, so no 1 individual could be tortured for the money.

 2-factor authentication: 2-factor authentication, also called 2FA, is another way to verify your identity when logging into your crypto wallet.
 If someone had your password or managed to crack your password through any of a number of methods, they would still need to pass the second level of authentication, typically a code sent to your phone which needs to be entered into a sign-in field before access to the wallet is granted.
+2FA is not always invulnerable to hackers, but it at least makes it exponentially more difficult for them.

 Multi-signature support: In some cases, a crypto wallet is owned by several people, like business partners, for example.
 Multi-signature support means that you can set the security for the wallet to require multiple keys before access is granted.
 This prevents any one person from spending the funds in an unauthorized way or from transferring the funds to another wallet.